jmcerrejon/misapuntesde/src/2014/06/pikiss-two-new-scripts-join-to-the-family.md

 ---
 id: 418
 title: PiKISS.
 Two new scripts join to the family
+description: PiKISS.
+Two new scripts join to the family
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2014-06-18 10:00:38